 Boise Car Accident Lawyer

 If you need help obtaining compensation for injuries you sustained in a car accident, contact a Boise car accident lawyer for legal representation so that you can get fully compensated.

-When someone else was negligent and caused a car accident that seriously injured you, you deserve justice, and the at-fault party deserves to be held accountable for the damage they caused.
+When someone else wasn’t paying attention and caused a car accident that injured you, you deserve justice, and the at-fault party deserves to be held accountable for the damage they caused.
 If you secure the service of a lawyer with relevant and practical personal injury experience, you can ensure that you and the person who caused your crash both get what you deserve.

-An experienced Boise car accident lawyer at Craig Swapp & Associates can help you file a personal injury claim to recover compensation for your injuries.
+An experienced Boise car accident lawyer at Craig Swapp & Associates can help you protect your rights and file a personal injury claim to recover compensation for your injuries.
 With our legal knowledge and practical experience on your case, you’ll be able to focus on getting better and not the financial situation that resulted from your vehicle accident.

-It shouldn’t surprise you if your initial claim with the insurance company is denied.
+It shouldn’t surprise you if your initial personal injury claim with the insurance company is denied.
 In fact, if the insurer approves your claim and is willing to provide a quick settlement, it may be wise to reject the first offer after having our lawyers review it because the damage included in your claim is probably worth significantly more that what the insurance company will initially be willing to pay you.
 The full value of your accident claim is critical information you’ll want to have before accepting a settlement offer.

-Insurers rarely, if ever, prioritize the needs of claimants above their own.
-As for-profit businesses, they lose money with every claim they pay.
-Due to comparative negligence laws, you can also expect that they will make attempts to place unwarranted blame on you for the cause of the accident, which, if successful, will decrease the settlement you’re entitled to in order to cover the damage and injuries you experienced.
+Insurers rarely, if ever, prioritize the rights and needs of car accident victims above their own.
+As for-profit businesses, insurance companies lose profits with every accident claim they pay.
+Due to Idaho comparative negligence laws, you can also expect that they will make attempts to place partial blame on you for the cause of the auto accident, which, if successful, will decrease the settlement you’re entitled to in order to cover the damage and injuries you experienced.
 This is especially true if you were driving a motorcycle at the time of the motor vehicle accident.

-We can handle the insurance adjusters for you.
-We have years of experience dealing with dishonest insurers and will work rigorously to obtain the compensation you deserve in a timely manner.
-If we are unable to persuade the insurer to settle your Boise car crash case for a reasonable amount, we are prepared to bring your case to court to display the insurance company’s tactics for all to see and give you the best chance to get fully compensated.
+Our legal consultants can negotiate with the insurance adjusters for you.
+Our lawyers have years of legal experience dealing with insurers and will work hard to obtain the compensation you deserve in a timely manner.
+If the legal service we provide doesn’t persuade the insurer to settle your automobile crash case for a reasonable amount, we are prepared to bring your case to court to display the insurance company’s tactics for all to see and give you the best chance to get fully compensated.

-When someone else is primarily at fault for your injuries, you should never be expected to cover the costs you’ve accrued as a direct result of being injured.
-When we are seeking compensation, we will go over every way in which you have been or are expected to be affected by your injuries.
+When someone else is primarily at fault for your injuries and property damage, you should never be expected to cover the costs you’ve accrued as a direct result of being injured.
+When your attorney is seeking compensation on your behalf, we will go over all the information and every way in which you have been or are expected to be affected by your injuries.

-Economic damages, or damages that pertain to money, are fairly easy to calculate in personal injury cases because this type of damage already has a numeric value.
+Economic damages, or damage that pertains to money, are fairly easy to calculate in personal injury cases because this type of damage already has a numeric value.

-You’ll have hospital bills and costs associated with copays, prescription medications, medical equipment, transportation costs to and from your doctor visits, and rehabilitative therapy, in addition to the wages you’ve been deprived of and the loss of your future earning potential.
-When you request to be compensated by the insurance companies, our lawyers can also include the costs of repairing or replacing your damaged vehicle.
+You’ll have hospital bills, medical care, and costs associated with copays, prescription medications, medical equipment, transportation costs to and from your doctor visits, and rehabilitative therapy, in addition to the wages you’ve been deprived of and the loss of your future earning potential.
+When you request to be compensated by the insurance companies, our lawyers can also include the costs of repairing or replacing your damaged automobile.

-The non-economic damages in car accident cases tend to be slightly more difficult to place a value on.
-Some examples of non-economic damages involved in Boise car wrecks include the following:
+When claimed, non-economic damages in car accident cases tend to be slightly more difficult to place a value on.
+Some examples of non-economic damages involved in a Boise vehicle accident include the following:

 - Loss of Consortium – This is the inability to continue having a loving relationship with your spouse.